 When you enter into an RTO agreement, your ownership process is a lot more gradual.
-You pay off your down payment over the course of your lease, and you work towards improving your financial stability for the eventual mortgage payment.
+Based on the rental law in the Philippines, you pay off your down payment over the course of your lease, and you work towards improving your financial stability for the eventual mortgage payment.
 You get to move into the property right away, but you don’t officially own it until you buy the property.

 Depending on your situation, you may prefer the former option over the latter.
 However, given the way the COVID-19 crisis impacted the whole world in 2020, you may be more inclined to pursue an RTO agreement for the sake of your financial stability.

 If you’re in the middle of a financial crisis, property investment will not be your priority — even if you’ve wanted to own a home for a long time.
 When you buy a unit, you need to be secure in your finances to pay off everything at once.
 But you may not feel safe enough to do so for a long time if you’re going through something unstable like a pandemic.

 With an RTO agreement, aspiring owners have a chance to move into their dream house immediately, allowing them time to work on their financial health before getting a mortgage on the home.
 You pay for the monthly rental and the property’s down payment over time so that by the end of your lease you’re stable enough to finance your mortgage.